Featured image of 3D Printing Hack: How to Build a Filament Dry Box for Under $20 Source: Handy_Bear via Instructables

 DIY Options

 There are many DIY projects that have been tested by the 3D printing community to prove their effectiveness.
 More importantly, the DIY approach allows you to customize your build however you see fit.
-We’ve compiled a list of some standout projects for your inspiration.
+Below are some of our favorite step-by-step standout projects for your inspiration.

 Handy_Bear’s Ikea Samla Dry Box